Visit Amsterdam – Canal Tour

 - Heineken Experience – popular brewery tour with time to sample the beer.

-- Hermitage Museum – a branch of the famous museum in St Petersburg.
+- Dutch Masters from the Hermitage Museum – a branch of the famous museum in St Petersburg.

 - Visit a cannabis coffee shop.